| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 is the sum of within-cluster distances divided by the number of within-cluster distances and

-is the total number of pairs of objects in the data,
+is the sum of between-cluster distances divided by the number of between-cluster distances. is the total number of pairs of objects in the data, is the total number of pairs of

-is the total number of pairs of objects belonging to different clusters.
+objects belonging to the same cluster and is the total number of pairs of objects belonging to different clusters.

 is the standard deviation of all distances.